qmachine/quanah/README.md

 [Quanah](http://wilkinson.github.com/quanah) is a JavaScript library for writing concurrent programs in JavaScript that still run correctly in serial execution environments.
-[QMachine](https://qmachine.org/), for example, uses Quanah to implement a web service that acts as a "supercomputer" for running scientific computations using only web browsers and [CouchDB](http://couchdb.apache.org/).
+[QMachine](https://www.qmachine.org/), for example, uses Quanah extensively to implement a web service that acts as a supercomputer that uses web browsers as computational nodes.
 I am currently writing several papers about Quanah and applications that use it, but I promise I will write more documentation soon!

 A [Node.js](http://nodejs.org/) module can be installed via [NPM](https://npmjs.org/package/quanah).